graemefoster/AzureDiagramsGithubActions/readme.md

 ### Github Action

-First, run az login

 Here's an example that:

-- use the Custom Github Action to generate a draw.io diagram
+- Uses the Custom Github Action to generate a draw.io diagram
-- publish the diagram as an artefact.
+- Uploads the diagram as an artifact in your action.

 ```yaml
       - uses: azure/login@v1